zmiles17/Zacharias-Miles-Public-Portfolio/README.md

 #### Talent Path
 ##### January 2021 - Present

+* Completed three month rigorous training in Java, Spring Boot, and Angular.
+* Presented capstone project to colleagues including sales, management, and potential clients.
+* Continued project work in a group setting using Agile techniques.

 ### Full Stack Software Engineer
 #### Cognizant
 ##### September 2019 - June 2020

+* Continued learning and upskilling through online platforms in languages such as Java 8, Vue.js, ES6.
+* Deployed onsite to Macy's where various processes and specific architecture was presented.